SAFE-Stack/SAFE-Chat/readme.md

 ### Authentication

-Chat supports both *permanent* users, authorized via goodle or github account, and *anonymous* ones, those who provide only nickname.
+FsChat supports both *permanent* users, authorized via goodle or github account, and *anonymous* ones, those who provide only nickname.

 In order to support the google/fb authentication scenario, fill in the client/secret in the CHAT_DATA/suave.oauth.config file.
 In case you do not see this file, run the server once and the file will be created automatically.

 ### Akka streams

-Chat server is built on Akka.Streams.
+FsChat backend is based on Akka.Streams.
 The entry point is a `ChannelFlow` module which implements the channel actor, the flow for user participating in particular channel, and the flow for all channels the user is participating in.

 `UserSessionFlow` brings everything together and implements the flow for the user browser session.

 `ChatServer` is an actor which purpose is to keep the channel list.
 It's responsible for creating/dropping the channels.

-`UserStore` is an actor which purpose is to know all user logged in.
+`UserStore` is an actor which purpose is to know all users logged in.
 It supposed to be made persistent but it does not work for some reason (I created issue).

 `SocketFlow` implements a flow decorating the server-side web socket.

 ### Akkling

 Akkling is a great tool for F# developers.
-It does not support netcore yet so I hacked it in my own clone and I store hacked packaged in the chat repository.
+It does not support netcore yet so I hacked it in my own clone and I store hacked packages in the chat repository.

 ### Fable, Elmish